zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-3448 When Portworx statistics are exported, they include the volume ID instead of the volume name.
 * PWX-3472 When snapshots are triggered on a large number of volumes at the same time, the snap operation fails.
 * PWX-3528 Volume create option parsing isn’t unified across Kubernetes, Docker, and pxctl.
-* PWX-3544 Improvements to PX Diagnostics - REST API to retrieve and upload diagnostics for a node or cluster.
+* PWX-3544 Improvements to Portworx diagnostics - REST API to retrieve and upload diagnostics for a node or cluster.
 Diagnostics run using the REST API includes vmstat output and the output of pxctl cluster list and pxctl --json volume list.
 The diagnostics also include netstat -s before the node went down.
 * PWX-3558 px-storage dumps core while running an HA increase on multiple volumes during stress.
 * PWX-3577 When Portworx is running in a container environment, it should allow mounts on only those directories which are bind-mounted.
 Otherwise, Portworx hangs during a docker stop.
 * PWX-3585 If Portworx stops before a container that’s using its volume stops, the container might get stuck in the D state \(I/O in kernel\).
 As a result, ‘systemctl stop docker’ takes 10 minutes as does system shutdown.
 The default PXD\_TIMEOUT to error out IOs is 10 minutes, but should be configurable.